Investing in equity income funds

 Holding equity means having a stake in a company – in other words, it means you are a shareholder in the company.

-You can buy and sell BetaShares equity income funds on the ASX just like shares.
-BetaShares has a number of exchange-traded products with a primary investment objective of generating income, and which typically pay distributions either monthly or quarterly to investors.
+You can buy and sell Betashares equity income funds on the ASX just like shares.
+Betashares has a number of exchange-traded products with a primary investment objective of generating income, and which typically pay distributions either monthly or quarterly to investors.

-Considerations when investing in equity income
+Considerations when investing in equity income funds

 One consideration when investing for income is that funds which are designed with an income focus in mind may tilt the composition of investment returns away from capital and towards income generation.